 - A whole-building mechanical ventilation system is required to be installed. - The system shall have at least one supply or exhaust fan with associated ducts and controls.
 Local exhaust fans can be part of a whole-house ventilation system. - For Phius certification, regardless of type, the ventilation system must meet one of the following requirements for balance: - 1.
-Total measured supply and exhaust airflows are within 10% of each other.
-(Use the higher number as the basis of the percentage difference.) - 2.
+Total measured supply and exhaust airflows are within 10% of each other. - a.
+Only continuous ventilation counts towards the airflow balance. - i.
+Do not include intermittent exhaust ventilation. - b.
+Use the higher number as the basis of the percentage difference. - 2.
 The total net pressurization or depressurization from the un-balanced ventilation system does not exceed 5 Pa.
-The net pressurization/depressurization that the ventilation system imbalance causes on the building is determined using the multipoint air-tightness test results graph. - In the case of ventilation ductwork integrated with heating/cooling ducts, ERV should remain in balance under all fan speeds of the heating/cooling air handler.
+The net pressurization/depressurization that the ventilation system imbalance causes on the building is determined using the multi-point air-tightness test results graph. - In the case of ventilation ductwork integrated with heating/cooling ducts, ERV should remain in balance under all fan speeds of the heating/cooling air handler. - Residential building minimum ventilation rates are determined by the largest of two factors - Supply air requirement (based on occupancy).
+A minimum of 15 cfm per person should be provided.
+(18 cfm per person is recommended).
+Refer to section 6.3.1.1 for occupancy calculations of buildings with dwellings.
+For non-residential buildings, the design or maximum occupancy should be used to size the system. - o Exhaust air requirement (based on kitchens, baths, etc..)
+Review section 3.5.2.3 for minimum exhaust airflow requirements.